Wlad199/Wlad199/README.md

 ###

-<p align="left">My name is Wlad and I'm a beginner front-end developer, from Yaroslavl</p>
+<p align="left">My name is Wlad and I'm a beginner front-end developer from Yaroslavl</p>

 ###